05 Jun How much do you spend on an engagement ring?

 To decide how much to spend on a ring, you should balance these two factors: (1) your partner’s dream ring and (2) your financial reality.
 You should both feel happy with the ring, knowing that it represents the very best that you can buy for her.

-3. Understand WHY she expects a ring
+3. Why she wants a ring

 Some people argue that an engagement ring isn’t necessary because love is all that matters.
 However, whether you consider it necessary or not, your fiancée may think a ring is important.
 Here’s why: